Kapaya/vlhcc21/paper.md

  In this paper, we present a new interaction model for web scraping that combines the ease of use of programming-by-demonstration and the expressiveness of traditional programming.
 When a user demonstrates examples of data to extract, a web scraping program is synthesized and presented as a spreadsheet formula.
 Crucially, the user can also directly edit the formula, allowing them to specify scraping operations which can not be achieved via demonstration alone.

  To illustrate our model, we implement it as a browser extension called Joker.
-Through concrete examples and a qualitative user study, we show how Joker enables users to scrape and customize websites more flexibly than in prior systems.
+Through concrete examples and a formative user study with five participants, we show how Joker enables users to scrape and customize websites more flexibly than in prior systems.

 ---